springboot-kafka-docker

 Configuration

-Below is a simple Spring Boot Kafka Producer configuration.
-This configuration file defines Kafka settings such as the topic name and Kafka broker address.
+Below is Spring Boot Kafka Producer configuration, which defines Kafka settings such as the topic name and Kafka broker address.

 application: